renpy/renpy/sphinx/source/transforms.rst

 In this example, the image will bounce from left to right and back until the player clicks.
-When that happens, the ``xalign`` property of the ``bounce`` transform will be used to initialize the ``xaalign`` property of the ``headright`` transform, and so the image will move from where it was when the player first clicked.
+When that happens, the ``xalign`` property of the ``bounce`` transform will be used to initialize the ``xalign`` property of the ``headright`` transform, and so the image will move from where it was when the player first clicked.